sintel-dev/Draco/README.md

 The first step is to load the demo data.

-For this, we will import and call the `orion.loader.load_demo` function without any arguments:
+For this, we will import and call the `greenguard.loader.load_demo` function without any arguments:

 ```
 In [1]: from greenguard.loader import load_demo